openshift/ptp-operator/test/DEVELOPERS.md

 {{int(solver.<constraint_function>), <constraint_funtion_parameters_number>, <list of parameters>}},         // step1
 ```
 where `<constraint_function>` is a function validating if a single constraint is satisfied
 `<constraint_funtion_parameters_number>` is the number of interfaces parameters of the contraint function.
-2 meants that the function is taking 2 interfaces parameters.
+2 means that the function is taking 2 interfaces parameters.
 `<list of parameters>` is the list of interface parameters that the constraint function is using. for instance 0 means p0 and 1 means p1.
 ```
 {{int(solver.StepNil), 0, 0}},         // step1